Discover our wide range of designer

 made to last

 Hearing they need glasses can be nerve-wracking for a child for several reasons.
-They may be worried about looking different or embarrassed about wearing their new glasses.
+They may be worried about looking different or

 As a parent, you may worry about the durability of kids' glasses.
 You want a pair that can withstand your child’s active play life.

-LensCrafters offers a durable line of kids' eyeglasses online and in-store that both you and your child will love.
-The LensCrafters website frequently has discounts on frames and lenses and allows you to apply vision insurance toward the cost of new glasses, making it easy to purchase kids’ glasses online.
+website frequently has discounts on frames and lenses and allows you to apply vision insurance toward the cost of new glasses, making it

 Kids may grow out of everything else, but they don’t outgrow seeing the eye doctor.
-An exam every 12 months is good for kids who wear prescription glasses.
+An exam every 12 months is good for kids who wear

 Show transcript

 Hello.
 My name is Dr Christina Chu.
-I’m the optometrist at our LensCrafters Flagship store located at 23rd Street and Broadway in New York City.
-Today, I‘ll be talking to you about children’s eyecare and why it’s important to regularly check their sight.
+I’m the optometrist at our LensCrafters Flagship store located at 23rd Street and Broadway in New

-It is so important to take care of children’s eye health with annual comprehensive eye examinations since children may not be aware they are having (or experiencing) vision problems.
+important to take care of children’s eye health with annual comprehensive eye examinations since children may not be aware they are

-In fact, vision screenings only are not enough as these can check part of their vision, the visual acuity, meaning the sharpness of their vision of high contrast letters or pictures.
-The other aspects we want to examine are the health of the eye and how well the eyes work together.
-All of these aspects are important for proper visual development and success in school.
+the health of the eye and how well the eyes work together.
+All of these aspects are important for proper visual development and success

 At LensCrafters, we know sight is important for everyone - even little ones!
-Schedule their annual eye exam online or instore.
+Schedule their annual eye exam online or

 Our expert tips